jhonnyred/GerenciadorDePedidos/README.md

 This `JSON` just like `pedidos.json` contains crucial information for the system, just like `pedidos.json` if this archive is wiped out or deleted, your application won't work.
 Here are conteined all the CONCLUDED orders.
 #### certa3.py
 Here are all the scripts for the system to work, this is a procedural script so all it's functionality is contained below the `# Main` commentary, the scripts basically upgrade those JSONs files before the user input (if you application open but closes instantly, probally this is where it's is failing, if the system can't read any information contained on those JSONs files so it can't start, I will fix it), after that the system is a `while` loop until you type `Q` and press `ENTER`.

-This repository is very important for me, it was my first project intended to be a real solution, it gave me a lot of insights and sure those codes are very basic and amateur, but it's not only about the code, but how I could help my mother with my knowledge.